Yuzuk1Shimotsuki/discord-app-2023/README.md

         - In the same Developer Portal, go to the **"OAuth2"** tab, generate an **OAuth2 URL** with the **`bot`** scope, and give your bot necessary permissions (such as `Send Messages` and `Read Messages`).
         - Visit the generated URL and follow the instructions from the website.

+   2. **Configure MongoDB Atlas for data stroage**:

+      1. **Create a MongoDB Atlas Account**
+         - Go to the [MongoDB Atlas website](https://www.mongodb.com/docs/atlas/getting-started/) and sign up for an account if you haven't.
+         - Follow the prompts to create a new account.

+      2. **Create a Cluster**
+         - Once you're logged in, click on **"Create Cluster"**.
+         - Choose a name for your cluster and select a region closest to you.
+         - Select the **"Free Tier"** to start with a small-scale development environment.
+         - Click **"Create Cluster"**.

+      3. **Configure Cluster Security**
+         - Go to the **"Security"** tab and click on **"IP Access List"**.
+         - Add your IP address to the list to ensure only your IP can access the cluster.
+         - Alternatively, you can set up user authentication for login.

+      4. **Connect to Your Cluster**
+         - Go to the **"Connect"** tab and select **"Connect your application"**.
+         - Choose the appropriate driver and connection string for your application.
+         - Copy the connection string (URI) for later use and proceed to the next step.

-   2. **Create a .env file and store your bot token**:
+   3. **Create a .env file and store your bot token**:
       - Rename the `example.env` file as `.env`.
-Then, replace the empty string of `DISCORD_BOT_TOKEN` with your bot token.
+Then, replace the empty string of `DISCORD_BOT_TOKEN` and `MONGO_DATABASE_URI` with your bot token and URI from MongoDB Atlas respectively.

-   3. Great!
+   4. Great!
 Now move on to <a href="#how-to-start-up-and-host-your-bot">How to start up and host your bot</a> for more insturctions.

 </details>
 <br>